stanfy/icfpc2015/README.md

 # Participants
 To make sure that you all know, where this repository is and all rights are correct, please add yourself to the participants list:

-1. Paul Taykalo  (95% of time, From 7 August to 10 August)
+1. Paul Taykalo  (95% of time, From 7 August to 10 August) (Objective-C, Java, Swift O_o, Python, Haskell, Scala)
 2. Vixentael (80%)
 3. Alexander Voronov (85%)